 What role or interaction describes property A between an instance of its domain and another of its range?

 The scope note should clarify: a) the nature of the relation, b) under which circumstances it applies c) which incidental or essential conditions qualify instances to be related by property A and d) in which way it specializes it's superproperties, if any.
-It is useful to differentiate from other, similar properties and properties with similar label, and closely related cases, including ones out of the scope of this model.
+It is important to differentiate from other, similar properties and properties with similar labels, and closely related cases, including ones out of the scope of this model.

 The scope note should further clarify important applications and non-obvious interpretations, such as the presence of immaterial objects in events via possibly anonymous material carriers (see P12 occurred in the presence of), or the location of a Move (E9) as the whole trajectory of the thing moved and those moving it.